Skip to Main Content

 What is a gastrointestinal stromal tumor (GIST)?

-A gastrointestinal stromal tumor (GIST) is a rare type of cancer in which abnormal cells form in the gastrointestinal (digestive) tract.
-Also called the GI tract, the gastrointestinal tract is the passageway between the mouth and the anus, which includes the organs responsible for breaking down food and absorbing nutrients.
+A gastrointestinal stromal tumor (GIST) is a rare type of cancer in which abnormal cells form in the gastrointestinal or GI tract.
+The GI tract is the digestive passageway between the mouth and the anus, which includes the organs responsible for breaking down food and absorbing nutrients.
 GISTs can develop anywhere in the digestive system but occur most often in the stomach and small intestine.
 While some GISTs grow slowly and don't cause issues, others grow and spread rapidly.

 Our approach to GISTs